129. Is the Brain a Transmitter?

 One problem for this account is that many people who have had their so-called receivers damaged for a certain amount of time (people in comas from which they awake for example) do not report that they were still conscious and yet unable to communicate.
 As an epileptic, I had many complex partial seizures during which my brain was not properly functioning.
 And I can report that I had no experience of being conscious yet trapped without a receiver.
 I was conscious, then had a seizure and blacked out, and then regained awareness.
 Such testimony doesn’t seem to support the damaged receiver response to brain damage or brain malfunctioning.

-However, it might be the case that the soul, due to its close relation with the body, simply cannot actualize all its powers when the body is in such a compromised state.
-Should the body recover its normal range of powers then the soul will be in a position to actualize its normal powers as well.
 We might also consider the possibility that there wouldn’t even be a functioning body without soul in the first place.
 Perhaps the soul, as J.P.
 Moreland puts it in his book The Soul (Moody, 2014), “is a substantial, unified reality that informs (gives form to) its body” (137).
-John Dewey, in his fascinating essay “Soul and Body” (read it here), takes this view and argues that the materialist proofs against soul based on improper brain function presuppose the existence of the soul’s informing power:
+John Dewey, in his fascinating early essay “Soul and Body” (read it here), takes this view and argues that the materialist proofs against soul based on improper brain function presuppose the existence of the soul’s existence and informing power:

 “All the phenomena which the materialist parades forth as “proofs” — the unconscious cerebration, the automatic, yet apparently intelligent, action in many states of unconsciousness; the dependence of perception and memory upon the proper condition, integrity of the brain; the accompaniment of brain disease with unconsciousness and insanity; the ratio between mental power and weight and complexity of brain, etc., are the farthest removed from evidence materialism.
-They are but the conclusive evidence the thoroughness with which the soul has done its work has formed its mechanism.
-They are all evidence of that the soul is not hanging helpless in the air, but has made the body its home, and has realized itself so effectually in this body as its mechanism, that this mechanism can now act all but automatically, while disturbance of the mechanism of the organ excludes the execution of the corresponding activity, until the soul by its power form the organ again.
+They are but the conclusive evidence of the thoroughness with which the soul has done its work, has formed its mechanism.
+They are all evidence that the soul is not hanging helpless in the air, but has made the body its home, and has realized itself so effectually in this body as its mechanism, that this mechanism can now act all but automatically, while disturbance of the mechanism of the organ excludes the execution of the corresponding activity, until the soul by its power form the organ again.
 The materialist but looks at the body after the soul has done its work in making the body what it is, and cries, “Lo, see what the body can do.”
 Every one of the phenomena mentioned, as well as all which the materialist can mention, concern the formed body, the body in which the soul has already organized its functions.
 The true cry is, “Lo, see what the soul has done.
 It has tabernacled in the flesh and transformed that flesh into its own manifestation.
 The body is the bodying forth of the soul.””

 So the fact that there is a compromised yet living body present in the first place can be evidence that the soul has done its work and is still present.
 Indeed, as Dewey points out, the “simplest nerve action is not so simple as to exclude the adaptive, purposive factor.
 It is also an adjustment.
 It is never a mere mechanical result of a stimulus, but always involves selection, inhibition, and response.”
 Here we might think about how modern materialistic explanations in physics, chemistry, and biology are typically non-teleological or dispense with purpose.
 In doing so, they may render the omnipresent selections to which Dewey refers incomprehensible.
 But if we have a teleological soul then it may direct, not necessarily consciously of course, the body’s activities at various levels.
 Seen this way, the whole notion of pointing to improper function to show the soul doesn’t exist fails since it presupposes proper function that comes from the soul.